hibbitts-design/blog-hibbitts-design-org/pages/01.posts/2019-01-10-cascadia-open-education-summit-proposals/item.md

         - Proposal
 ---

-Throwing caution to the wind I've decided to submit two proposals for the [Cascadia Open Education Summit](https://bccampus.ca/event/cascadia-open-education-summit/), with both touching upon using Markdown, Git and the file-based Grav CMS for creating and delivering open educational resources (OER).
+Throwing caution to the wind I've decided to submit two proposals for the [Cascadia Open Education Summit](https://bccampus.ca/event/cascadia-open-education-summit/), with both involving the use of Markdown, Git and the file-based Grav CMS for creating and delivering open educational resources (OER).

 ===